Master in Informatics and Computing Engineering

 PE = Practical on computer evaluation: Individual programming assignments in Moodle (the best 3 from a total of 4 are selected) [5 questions, 105 minutes]

 TE = Theory evaluation: Multiple-choice questions about programming concepts, to be answered on an individual basis in Moodle with the consultation of one book [50 questions, 105 minutes]

 Final classification = 10% LE + 10% RE + 50% PE + 30% TE

-The evaluation of this course uses three types of examinations:
+The evaluation of this course uses four types of examinations:

-In the following academic year, the student can request improvement of classification that includes the practical evaluation in computer PE04 or PE05 and the theoretical evaluation TE01 or TE02, with consultation of only one book, the same as for the regular students.
+In the following academic year, the student can request improvement of classification that includes the practical evaluation in computer PE04 and the theoretical evaluation TE01, with the consultation of only one book, the same as for the regular students.